nnaumenko/metaf/docs/sphinx/api_reference.rst

 		.. cpp:enumerator::	NOT_REPORTED

-			Cloud cover (amount of cloud) is not reported.
+			Amount of cloud (cloud cover) is not reported or not applicable for this type of group.

 		.. cpp:enumerator:: NCD